slawlor/ractor/ractor_cluster/README.md

 This crate contains extensions to `ractor`, a pure-Rust actor framework.
 Inspired from [Erlang's `gen_server`](https://www.erlang.org/doc/man/gen_server.html).

-**Ractor has a new website!** We've opened a new website to have more general usage patterns (best practices) and helpful guides with actors.
+**Website** Ractor has a companion website for more detailed getting-started guides along with some best practices and is updated regularly.
 Api docs will still be available at [docs.rs](https://docs.rs/ractor) however this will be a supplimentary site for `ractor`.
 Try it out! <https://slawlor.github.io/ractor/>

 ## About